- Page Contents

 - How Much Is The Court Fee?

 If you fail to achieve an agreement on settlement of your fiances at mediation stage, you can then apply for divorce financial settlement by completing and submitting application form A to the relevant court dealing with the divorce matter.
 Obtaining a financial settlement when you are divorcing your spouse is important because outstanding financial claims may come back to disrupt your lives even years after your divorce has been finalised.
 This is because in England and Wales, even when you’re divorced, you still retain the ability to make financial claims against your ex and vice versa, and there’s no time limit for making these.
 This is why it’s crucial to put your financial affairs in order and have a binding court order stating what your financial arrangements with your ex husband or wife are.

 The property and money issues (divorce financial settlement) in a divorce matter can either be settled with mutual agreement in the form of a consent order approved by the divorce court or through an application for divorce financial settlement order made by a divorce court.

 The divorce lawyers at Sunrise Solicitors are specialists in divorce financial settlement matters.
 Our expert team of divorce financial settlement solicitors have wealth of knowledge and experience of successfully handling divorce financial settlement matters.

 Getting divorced in England & Wales and need legal help and assistance with divorce financial settlement?
-Contact our expert team of divorce financial settlement solicitors in London, Manchester or Birmingham for fast, friendly, reliable and fixed fee legal services for your divorce financial settlement application.
+Contact our expert team of divorce financial settlement solicitors in London and Manchester for fast, friendly, reliable and fixed fee legal services for your divorce financial settlement application.
 Ask a question to our expert divorce financial settlement solicitors for free divorce settlement advice online by completing our enquiry form and one of our divorce settlement solicitors will answer your question as soon as possible.